akbarhusen04/Javascript/README.md

 # Javascript
-A xode repo for Javascript
+A code repo for Javascript